-Test error: Coarse estimate of the Expected Risk.
+Test error: Coarse estimate of the Expected Risk. ⇒ Can my model generalize to unseen data?

 Detect under-fitting and over-fitting

 High bias: This learning curve shows high error on both the training and test sets, so the algorithm is suffering from high bias.
 High variance: This learning curve shows a large gap between training and test set errors, so the algorithm is suffering from high variance.